Tuicaodan/blog-back-up/source/_posts/How-to-set-up-NexT-theme-in-Hexo.md

 categories: Hexo
 description:
 ---
-The Hexo came with a default theme which is okay.
+The Hexo comes with a default theme which is okay.
 You can design your own theme or use other users' designs if you want to make it easy.
-Currently, there are more than 300+ themes posted [here]([https://hexo.io/themes/](https://hexo.io/themes/)).
+Currently, there are more than 300+ themes posted [here](https://hexo.io/themes/).
 I found some of the themes were stopped to update by the authors a couple of years ago.
-One of the parameters when I picked the theme, one of the parameters is that the last update should be within a year ago.
-So there might be less possibility of compatible issues with the newer versions of Hexo.
+One thing I remind myself when picking the theme is to check whether the last update is within one year.
+Because there might be less compatible issues with the newer versions of Hexo.

 <!--more-->

-I decided to go with the NexT theme since it really aligns with my minimalism guideline.
-Here is the [repo]([https://github.com/theme-next/hexo-theme-next](https://github.com/theme-next/hexo-theme-next)).
+I decided to go with the NexT theme since it was updated five months ago and also really aligns with my minimalism aethestic standard.
+Here is the [repo](https://github.com/theme-next/hexo-theme-next).

 ## How to install NexT